Geografie 2014, 119, 179-198

 References

-3. BAR-JOHNSON, M. D., WEISS, P. (2014).
+3. 2014).
 A Comparison of Male Sex Workers in Prague: Internet Escorts versus Men Who Work in Specialized Bars and Clubs.
 The Journal of Sex Research, s.
 1–9.

 5. BELL, D. (1995): Perverse Dynamics, Sexual Citizenship and the Transformation of Intimacy.
 In: Bell, D., Valentine, G. (eds.): Mapping Desire gegraphies of sexualities.
 Routledge, London, s.
 278–290.